Anantha-Rao12/ProgProt/README.md

-# Bioinformatics
+# ProgProt (Programming proteins with python)

-This repository contains scripts and programs that was used for the BIO314 course at IISER Pune.
-Some scripts were assignments whereas most of the other ones were written solely for the joy of writing it.
-Some important concepts covered are implemented were :
+This repository contains scripts and programs that were initially used for the BIO314 course at IISER Pune.
+Some scripts were assignments whereas most of the other ones were written solely for the joy of writing and discovery.
+Some important concepts covered are:

 ## Biological Sequence Alignment